Forecast-it/API_V1/README.md

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.

-To talk with us and other developers about the API, [post a question on StackOverflow](http://stackoverflow.com/questions/ask) tagged `forecast-it` or open a support ticket through the Forecast.it feedback system.
+To talk with us and other developers about the API, [post a question on StackOverflow](http://stackoverflow.com/questions/ask) tagged `forecast_it` or open a support ticket through the Forecast.it feedback system.

 You can always reach us via email at info@forecast.it